aaronhma/algorithms/math/geometry/terminology.md

 ![Image](images/terminology/point.png)

 A dot.
 A speck.
 It's a point.
 A point has no dimensions and no direction.
+It is a specific location in space, and is typically named with a single letter.

 ### Line Segments

 ![Image](images/terminology/line-segment.png)

 A line segment connects two points.
+A line segment is a finite piece of a line.
+Unlike lines, a line segment don't extend infinitely in both directions, unlike a line.
+The points at the ends of a line segment are called endpoints.

 The figure below has 3 line segments and the lines marks that the length with the line segments have the same length.
 Also, the point $M$ marks the midpoint of the line segment $\overline{XY}$.
 Note that the length of the line segment is $XY$.

 ![Image](images/terminology/same-length.png)